peteryma/image-web-crawler/README.md

 The server runs on `localhost:8080`.

 ## Features

-In addition to the required features, I included some extra functionality as follows:

-Required

 - Crawls a web page as well as all its sub-pages within the same domain without revisiting any to find all images.
 - Multi-threaded to perform multiple sub-page crawls at a time.

-Extra

 - Database integration and data persistence.
 - Friendly crawler that retrieves and respects robots.txt.
 Also implements crawl delays and rotates user agents.
 - Image recognition for frontal faces (1).